Google Apps payment options

 Google accepts international payments from Visa, Mastercard, and American Express.
 If you make a credit card your primary payment method, we'll charge your card for your automatic payments.

-(Available in the US, UK, and some European countries.)
+(Available only in the US, UK, and some European countries.)
 Depending on the country where you do business, you might be able to make payments via bank transfers (sometimes called direct debit).
 If you make a bank account your primary payment method, we'll debit the account for your automatic payments.

 (Highly recommended) To prevent your service from being suspended if your primary payment method fails, you can add a separate credit card to use for backup payments.
 If we try to charge your primary payment method and the payment is declined, we'll try to charge the backup credit card, instead.